cgat-developers/conda-deps/README.md

 # Purpose

-The goal of this script is to generate a conda yaml environment file as a result of the dependencies found in source code.
+The goal of `conda_deps` is to generate a [conda environment file](https://bit.ly/2THhLnA) as a result of the dependencies found in source code.
 Initially, this script will scan Python code only, but it would be great to have it working for other programming languages as well.

 This script will translate import statements in Python source code like: